 Other popular observatories, skyscrapers and buildings in New York City

 New York is a city made to be admired from below but also from above, and for that, you have a multitude of skyscrapers from which the views of New York are breathtaking.

 One World Observatory

-One World may not come to mind so quickly due to its relatively young age, but it will offer you a breathtaking view of the financial district, with shops, a fancy restaurant, and interactive activities that the kids will have a blast at.
-If you fancy a visit, you can check out my handy guide for all the details in my handy guide: One World Observatory Tickets and Tours.
+One World may not come to mind so quickly due to its relative young age, but it will offer you a breathtaking view of the financial district, with shops, a fancy restaurant, and interactive activities that the kids will have a blast at.
+If you fancy a visit, you can check out my handy guide for all the details: NYC One World Observatory Tickets: how to buy, prices and discounts.

 Rockefeller Center, the Top of the Rock

 Other iconic buildings

-Also, if you are one of those people who shy away from the established tourist circuits, there are many more buildings in New York that you can visit, even if they don't have an observatory.
+Also, if you're one of those people who shy away from the established tourist trail, there are plenty of other buildings in New York that you can visit, even if they don't have an observatory.
 The Woolworth Building, Chrysler Building, Flatiron Building and many others will delight anyone with a passion for architecture.